oofnikj/iptmon/README.md

 ---

-`iptmon` makes several assumptions:
-* a file called `/tmp/dhcp.leases` stores DHCP lease information
-* you are already using `luci-app-statistics` and `collectd` to collect and process metrics
+To make use of `iptmon`, you should already be using `luci-app-statistics` and `collectd` to collect and process metrics.

+The `iptables` module can be used to collect per-host metrics.

 ## Installation on OpenWRT